-Now that Facebook is a publically traded company, and the IPO has already debuted, here are the Top 10 Reasons why you shouldn’t even consider buying Facebook:
+Now that Facebook is a publically traded company, and the Facebook IPO has already debuted, here are the Top 10 Reasons why you shouldn’t even consider buying Facebook.

 1. IPOs Are Risky Investments

 IPO’s (initial public offerings) are inherently risky investments because they simply have no history.
-When you buy an IPO you are placing your trust on future earnings, potential growth, and your future belief in a company.
-Generally recent IPOs haven’t fared very well.
+When you buy an IPO you are placing your trust in future earnings, potential growth, and your future belief in a company.
+Generally, recent IPOs haven’t fared very well.

 Take the recent IPO of Groupon Inc. (GRPN) last November as an example, another online IPO megalith like Facebook.
 Groupon’s IPO was valued at over $12.7 billion dollars, far short of Facebook’s $100 billion.
 Groupon’s IPO was also received with much optimism and hype, and shares soared eventually closing at $26.11, a 30.55% increase above the $20 IPO price.
 After numerous legal proceedings and questions of conduct and accounting practices, Groupon trades at $11.58 per share.
 This is an overall loss of over 50% for investors who bought in on IPO Day.